Navet21/Navet21/README.md

 <h2 align="left">Hi 👋!
-I'm Pablo, a Full Stack Developer from the Canary Islands 🇮🇨</h2>
+I'm Pablo, a Full Stack Developer from Canary Islands 🇮🇨</h2>

 <p align="left">
   Passionate about web technologies, with a strong focus on backend development using frameworks like Laravel and NestJS. <br />